terrabrasilis/terrabrasilisAnalyticsAPI/README.md

+# IMPORTANT NOTE: THIS REPOSITORY HAS BEEN DISCONTINUED.

-# R Client Terrabrasilis Analytics API
+## R Client Terrabrasilis Analytics API

 **terrabrasilisAnalyticsAPI** is an R client package for Terrabrasilis Analytics API.

-## Getting started
+### Getting started

 Installing and loading terrabrasilisAnalyticsAPI package in R